zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/mendix-ip-addresses.md

 ### Global platform {#global-platform-ips}

-Services running on our global platform infrastructure (such as the PDF Document Generation service) use the following sets of IP addresses.
+Some services running on our global platform infrastructure (such as the PDF Document Generation service) use a fixed set of inbound/outbound IP addresses.
 If you use these services and you apply IP restrictions to your app, you must ensure that the following IP addresses are allowed in your policy:

 #### Outgoing IP {#global-platform-ips-outbound}